dmitryduev/dataqt/README.md

 - Settings and paths are stored in config.ini

-- Run Becky's PCA pipeline for a given date:
+- Run the PCA pipeline for a given date (default - today):

 ```
 	python beckys.py path_to_config_file [--date YYYYMMDD]
 ```

-- Run Becky's PCA pipeline for a single source:
+- Run the PCA pipeline for a single source:

 ```
 	python pcapipe.py path_to_pipelined_source_data path_to_psf_reference_library